kugrinov/group-venus-violets/readme.md

 ### Project Summary

-Our topic is Greek Mythology and our website will introduce users to the world.
-We will have sections describing some of the major gods and influential myths.
+Our topic is Greek Mythology and our website will introduce users to the lore.
+We will have sections describing some of the major gods, creatures and influential myths within Greek Mythology.

 ### Live Link